Request a Medical Record

 - Print and complete the Authorization for Release of Information form.

-- Fax or mail the completed form to us:
+- Fax, mail or email the completed form to us.

 Freeman Health System

 Joplin, Missouri 64804